-Location and Legend: Alba Longa was a city in the area of ancient Italy known as Latium.
+Location and Legend: Alba Longa was a region in the area of ancient Italy known as Latium.
 Although we don't know exactly where it was, since it was destroyed early in Roman history, it was traditionally founded at the foot of the Alban mountain about 12 miles southeast of Rome.

 Alba Longan Ancestry: Several patrician families of Rome had Alban ancestors and are assumed to have come to Rome when Tullus Hostilius destroyed their hometown.

 Alba Longa References:

 - "Alba Longa" Dictionary of Greek and Roman Geography (1854) William Smith, LLD, Ed.

 - "Ascanius' Mother," by Robert J. Edgeworth; Hermes, 129.
 Bd., H. 2 (2001) , pp. 246-250.